Brian-Magnuson/nico/docs/design/overview.md

 ### Allocation expressions

 > [!CAUTION]
+> The information in this section is currently inconsistent with the current implementation.
-> This section is planned to be changed significantly in the future.
+> The current implementation is planned to be updated to match this documentation.

 An allocation expression is used to manually allocate heap memory for a type.
 This uses the `alloc` keyword:
 ```